 The Series G Preferred Stock does not contain provisions that are intended to protect you if our common stock ceased to be subject to quotation on the OTCBQ Market.
 Since the Series G Preferred Stock has no stated maturity date, you may be forced to hold your shares of the Series G Preferred Stock and receive stated dividends on the Series G Preferred Stock when, as and if authorized by our board of directors and paid by us with no assurance as to ever receiving the liquidation value thereof.
-Also, if our common stock ceased to be subject to quotation on the OTCBQ Market, it is likely that the Series G Preferred Stock will also ceased to be subject to quotation on the OTCBQ Market, your ability to transfer or sell your shares of the Series G Preferred Stock may be limited and the market value of the Series G Preferred Stock will likely be materially adversely affected.
+Also, if our common stock ceased to be subject to quotation on the OTCBQ Market, it is likely that the Series G Preferred Stock will also ceased to be subject to quotation on the OTCBQ Market.
+Accordingly, if our common stock ceased to be subject to quotation on the OTCBQ Market.
+Accordingly, if our common stock ceased to be subject to quotation on the OTCBQ Market.
+Accordingly, if our common stock ceased to be subject to quotation on the OTCBQ Market.
+Accordingly, if our common stock ceased to be subject to quotation on the OTCBQ Market.
+Accordingly, if our common stock ceased to be subject to quotation on the OTCBQ Market.
+Accordingly, if our common stock ceased to be subject to quotation on the OTCBQ Market.
+Accordingly, if our common stock ceased to be subject to quotation on the OTCBQ Market.
+Series G Preferred Stock may be limited and the market value of the Series G Preferred Stock will likely be materially adversely affected.